Burkina Faso: PM visits wounded in convoy attack | Africanews

 Dr. Ouedaogo, a surgeon at the hospital explained how his team adapted: "We had other patients we were getting ready to operate on, so we had to manage several situations at the same time.
 All these children were able to be taken care of, unfortunately we lost a child in intensive care, another one is still in a critical state however, his situation is stable."

 Paying tribute to "the innocent victims", president Paul-Henri Sandaogo Damiba vowed to defeat the insurgents.
+"This umpteenth cowardly and barbaric attack is proof that we must continue the fight against all those who reject the extended hand," Damiba said.

 Burkina's ruling junta, which seized power in January,declared the fight against the insurgency a top priority.